burlachenkok/burlachenkok.github.io/_posts/2022-10-24-Obtaining-PhD-Candidate-Status.md

 published: true
 ---

-Obtaining the Status of a Ph.D. candidate.
+Today Monday 24 Oct I obtained the Status of a Ph.D. candidate.

 ---